 - School/Parental Leave – Some states provide time off for parents to attend school-related events and activities for their children.

 - Voting Leaves – Time off and protections for employees to leave work to vote.

 - Jury Duty – Some states require paid or unpaid time off to serve on a jury.

 - Child Labor Laws – Rules can vary by age and type of occupation.

 - Emergency Responders – Requirements for leave for volunteer emergency responders.

 - E-Verify – Required Verification of Employment Eligibility.

 The list above is not all-inclusive but rather a sample.
 Since many laws can affect employee rights and the workplace environment, it is critical to stay current to maintain a productive work atmosphere.
-We recommend that companies have an employee handbook that is reviewed and updated every year to remain in compliance with changing employment laws.
-Also, current workplace posters must be displayed or posted in conspicuous places where they are easily visible to all employees.
+We recommend that companies have an employee handbook that is reviewed and updated every year to comply with changing employment laws.
+Also, current workplace posters must be displayed or posted in conspicuous places that are easily visible to all employees.

 By Kay Gillespie, HR Business Partner, HR Service, Inc.